-Student-on-student abuse may manifest itself in physical abuse, bullying, prejudice-based bullying, gender-based violence, sexual harassment and sexual violence, 'upskirting' and initiation/hazing type violence and rituals.
 Note that the Voyeurism Act, April 2019, outlaws 'upskirting,' the taking of a picture under another person's clothing without the other person's knowledge, with the intention of viewing the genitals or buttocks, to obtain sexual gratification or to cause humiliation, distress or alarm.

-Reports of student-on-student abuse are complex and decisions are made on a case-by-case basis during the entire process with support from other agencies such as Children's Services and the police as required.
+Reports of child-on-child abuse are complex and decisions are made on a case-by-case basis during the entire process, with support from other agencies such as Children's Services and the police as required.